 I’m dumbfounded when I can’t remember my neighbors’ names.
 We’ve lived next to each other for twenty years.
 Geez.
 My face, recently a collection of fine lines, is starting to look like the aftermath of a mud slide with the bottom half pooling on either side of my chin.

 The thing that’s really weird is that I still have the mind of a middle-schooler.
 The same exuberance, insecurities, righteousness, curiosity and cynicism.
 I’m just missing the body.
 When I look in the mirror sometimes I think, “Who is that?” and “What the heck?” because I just had a puppy jump on my face, and it was so fun.
-Or I’m just sooo excited about the Rodin exhibit at the Met.
+Or I’m just sooo excited about the Rodin exhibit at the Metropolitan Museum of Art.
 When I walked toward his epic sculpture, The Hand of God, the impulse to jump up and down and exclaim, “This is so amazing!” almost took over.
 Instead, I leaned into my friend’s ear and whispered the words.

 When my dad died in June, I had to push the envelope and try to think like a grownup.
 Otherwise, I’d be a mean old wreck.
 I had to forgive and accept things happening in my family that were way outside the norms of acceptable behavior.
 Most of all, and hardest of all for me, I had to remove the plunger on my heart.
 You don’t have to let people suck the life out of you because you want to be “a good person.”
 Translation: loved, admired and included.